We have an easy fall garden checklist for you so your garden is ready for the next growing season.

 No matter which garden style you prefer, the first step in fall garden preparation is the same: Remove and/or incorporate all the plant debris from your garden.

 Removing diseased plants from your garden is essential.
 We burn any diseased plants we have.
 It’s important to not put diseased plants in the compost area as the disease can incubate there and contaminate your compost.

-For a list of plants poisonous to livestock, you can read this article from the University of Minnesota Extension
+A list of plants poisonous to livestock, from the University of Minnesota Extension

 As organic, Non-GMO farmers, we don’t use any chemicals.
 We enhance our soil with composted soil, vermiposted soil (composting done with worms), compost tea, cover crops, and manure from our animals.
 Our animals are free ranged and receive Non-GMO, organic feed, so this suits our needs well.

 Your garden has used much of its energy and nutrition producing the harvest.
 Fall is the best time to return the favor to your soil.
 There are many fertilizing options.
 Choose the one that suits your lifestyle and goals.

 Organic fertilizers are easy to find if you don’t have access to your own.
 Fall fertilizing allows winter rains to carry vital nutrients deep into the hungry soil.
 Leaving your tilled soil bare naked will result in loss of soil and nutrients.
 Tilling in two directions will help prevent most of this runoff.

 Learn about using your wood ash to help your soil in our article here.

 Our 100′ x 50′ garden is deep mulched.
 Our goal is to do away with the need for any tilling, except in the feed plots.